How to Put a Baby Up for Adoption [Complete Guide]

 Six Steps for Putting a Child Up for Adoption

 Putting your baby up for adoption can give them a loving family, a safe home and a bright future.
+You can start your adoption process today when you call 1-800-ADOPTION.
+We are here to help.

 The benefits of adoption for your baby are things like:

-A loving family who will always cherish them
+A loving family who will always cherish them.

-The ability to stay connected with you through open adoption
+The ability to stay connected with you through open adoption.

-The ability to grow up and become the person they are meant to be
+The ability to grow up and become the person they are meant to be.

-Before worrying any more about the details of how to “give a child up” for adoption, ask yourself: Are these things I want for my baby, and is adoption the best way to get them?
+Before worrying any more about the details of how to “give a baby up” for adoption, ask yourself: Are these things I want for my baby, and is adoption the best way to get them?

 Every woman’s situation is different, and only you know what’s right for your baby — not the father, your parents, your sister or your best friend.